tpdorsey/tpd-blog/content/blade_runner_colors.md

 Brown, earthy colors are quickly associated with cops here &mdash; humans who do dirty work.

-Deckard (eating noodles) is wearing a brown overcoat, though with an indigo shirt peeking out.
+Deckard (eating noodles) is wearing a brown overcoat, though with a maroon shirt peeking out.
 Bryant is wearing shades of beige and brown.

 Gaff, like the others, wears a brown coat, but underneath: blue, pink, yellow/gold &mdash; intricate patterns, a rose on his lapel.
 Maybe the most vibrant palette of any character in the film.
 Is Gaff the most human, the most internally vibrant?
 He "knows" things, or intuits them, and leaves clues.